percona/everest-doc/docs/install/uninstallEverest.md

 Below is a list of CRDs for different operators.

-=== "CRDs for operators installed with Percona Everest"
+=== "CRDs of operators installed with Percona Everest"

     ??? example "OLM operator"
         ```